-[92] The Decision Letter set out the following Charter engagement analysis:
+[88] The Decision Letter set out the following Charter engagement analysis:

-With respect to your allegation of discrimination, I am of the view that subsection 15(1) of the Charter is not engaged in this decision.
+With respect to your allegation of discrimination, I have determined that subsection 15(1) of the Charter is not engaged in this decision.
 This is because:

-- 1. There is no indication that you will ever be able to carry out commercial fishing activities personally based on the medical information received from your doctor.
-You are seeking to collect revenues from a licence to fish for an indefinite period of time without actively fishing.
-The benefits you are claiming are insurance or disability-like benefits related to a licence to fish.
-Those types of benefits sought are not available by law to anyone under the Fisheries Act; - 2.
+- 1. There is no indication that you will ever be able to carry out commercial fishing activities personally.
+You are seeking to collect revenues from a licence to fish for an indefinite period of time without fishing.
+You are claiming retirement-like benefits in a licence to fish, which are not available by law under the Fisheries Act. - 2.
 If it could be considered that my decision would be making a distinction based on your age or physical disability, it would not be a discriminatory decision.
-The distinction would not reinforce, perpetuate, or exacerbate a disadvantage.
-It would merely reflect the reality that your permanent medical condition is inconsistent with ongoing demanding activity that is inherent to commercial fishing.
+It would merely reflect the reality that your advanced age and the natural physical effects of your aging are inconsistent with ongoing employment in commercial fishing.

-Accordingly, your assertion that a refusal of your request would infringe subsection 15(1) of the Charter is without merit. ...

-[93] The Memorandum contains a similar but somewhat lengthier analysis, that reads as follows:
+Accordingly, your assertion that a refusal of your request would infringe your right to the equal benefit of the law without discrimination is without merit.
+[89] The Memorandum contains a similar but somewhat lengthier analysis, that reads as follows:

-Mr. Robinson's complaint is aimed at the duration of the MSO accommodation that is provided under policy, as he wishes to be accommodated indefinitely.
-Mr. Robinson asserted that failure to issue him further MSO authorizations would infringe upon his equality rights guaranteed by subsection 15(1) of the Charter (protection against discrimination based on age and/or physical disability).
-[Redaction subject to solicitor-client privilege] DFO disagrees with that assertion.
-DFO considers that Mr. Robinson's right to the equal benefit of the law without discrimination is not engaged by the decision you have to make.
-That is because:
+Mr. Mombourquette asserted that failure to issue him further MSO authorisations would infringe his equality rights guaranteed by section 15 of the Charter (protection against discrimination based on age and/or physical disability).
+[Redaction subject to solicitor-client privilege] DFO disagrees with this assertion.
+DFO considers that Mr. Mombourquette's right to the equal protection and equal benefit of the law without discrimination is not engaged by the decision you have to make.
+This is because:

-- there is no indication that Mr. Robinson intends to or will ever be able to personally carry out fishing activities authorized by the licences issued to him.
-He has obtained a MSO now for 13 years with no evidence of improvement of his condition.
-He has no viable plan to exit the fishery and his goal is to retain the licences as an income-generating mechanism for an indefinite duration.
-The Fisheries Act does not confer on anyone the legal right to a licence to fish, and no holder can claim a right to receive any fishing licence (or other fishing authorizations) year-after-year nor to receive it for an extended or indefinite period in the future.
-This type of long-term disability like income generating benefit is not one afforded to anyone by law under the Fisheries Act; and, - even if the court determines that what Mr. Robinson is seeking is a "benefit of the law," a decision to deny Mr. Robinson the further use of a MSO is not discriminatory, and therefore subsection 15(1) of the Charter is not engaged.
-Mr. Robinson's medical condition is seemingly a permanent impediment to carrying out the physically demanding activities associated with commercial fishing.
+- There is no indication that Mr. Mombourquette will ever be able to personally carry out fishing activities authorised by the licences issued to him.
+He has no viable plan to exit the fishery and he wishes to retain the lobster licence as an income-generating mechanism for an indefinite duration.
+The Fisheries Act does not confer on anyone the legal right to a licence to fish, and no licence holder can claim a right to receive any fishing licence (or other fishing authorisations) year-after-year nor to receive it for an extended or infinite period in the future.
+There is no longterm income generating benefits of that type afforded to anyone by law under the Fisheries Act. - Even if it were found that what Mr. Mombourquette is seeking is a "benefit of the law," a decision to deny Mr. Mombourquette the further use of a MSO is not discriminatory.
+Specifically, Mr. Mombourquette has reached a point in his life where the consequences associated with his advanced age (well beyond the standard age for retirement) constitute a physical impediment to carrying out the physically demanding activities inherently associated with commercial fishing.
 Any distinction made in this context does not reflect negative views and does not reinforce, perpetuate, or exacerbate a disadvantage.
-It simply reflects the fact that Mr. Robinson is being impacted by a permanent medical condition with no reasonable prospect of recovering in the near future, one that renders him incapable of carrying out the inherent physical nature of the bona fide occupational requirements of an inshore commercial licence holder.
+It simply reflects the fact that Mr. Mombourquette is being impacted by an irreversible decline in his physical abilities, to a point where he is no longer capable of carrying out activities he carried out at a younger age.